obrien-lab-psu/A-recently-discovered-class-of-tertiary-structure-is-common-across-proteomes-and-associated-/README.md

 ## Usage

-To generate entanglements, please follow these steps under the Entanglement_code folder:
+To generate entanglements, please follow these steps under the 'Entanglement_code' folder:

 1. Put the protein files in the `PDBs` directory